gwerrry/JapaneseTypingHelper/README.md

 JapaneseTypingHelper is a desktop app that allows you to practice typing in Japanese with the direct kana input keyboard.
 This is much quicker than having to type in romaji, if mastered.

 ## Why JapaneseTypingHelper?
-Japanese Typing Helper offers a clean and simple user interface.
+Japanese Typing Helper offers a clean and simple user interface and will surely get you typing efficiently with NO MORE ROMAJIIIIIII.

 ### Features
 - Support for the random characters to be in Katakana